ansys/ansys-sphinx-theme/doc/source/coding_style.rst

         yield desktop
         desktop.force_close_desktop()

-Fixtures can also be defined in a separate Python file from ``conftest.py``.
+You can also define fixtures in a separate Python file from ``conftest.py``.
 This may help keep the fixtures more organized.
 Fixtures from other files need to be imported in the main ``conftest.py`` file.
 The following example shows how to import fixtures defined in an